Skip to contents

 newline

-Example 6: specify the query files
+Example 6: specify the GWP or the GCAM version

 1. Follow the installation guide either with R or Docker.